 With .NET 8 almost released it is time to make upgrading easier.
-In this blog I’ll explain about Directory.Build.props and Directory.Package.props and how these can make upgrading easier.
+In this blog I’ll explain about Directory.Build.props and Directory.Packages.props and how these can make upgrading easier.

 Most solutions consist of multiple projects.
 Even if all of your production code is in a single project chances are that your tests are in a different project.
 The separation that projects bring can be great, but sometimes managing dependencies can be a hassle.